By Ben

 Most properties along Bang Po beach, however, do reside at the water’s edge permitting intimacy with nature (although many are private lets or long-term rentals).
 Take a walk along a stretch of beach, then stop to chow down glorious Thai flavours at a restaurant or café.

-Tan Rua Waterfall
+2. Discover the Hidden Beauty of Tan Rua Waterfall

 Known also as ‘secret waterfall’, intimacy with Mother Nature - although not guaranteed - is likelier here than elsewhere on Koh Samui.
 Challenging to find without a mud map detailed by a friendly local, few people are inclined to visit.
 There are sections of unpaved road, which can create exigency if arriving on a wet day.